elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation.md

 url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
 score: -1.0
 related_article1:
-    id: 168326
+    id: 168331
     title: >-
-        How do you compose two functions and what are the properties of composite functions?
+        What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article2:
-    id: 168335
+    id: 168329
     title: >-
-        What is the substitution rule in integration and when is it used?
+        What are the limit laws and how are they used to calculate limits?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 related_article3:
-    id: 168340
+    id: 168328
     title: >-
-        What is the definition of a continuous function and what are the types of discontinuities?
+        Explain the concept of one-sided limits and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
+    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
 related_article4:
-    id: 168336
+    id: 168328
     title: >-
-        How do you approximate the area under a curve using definite integrals?
+        Explain the concept of one-sided limits and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
+    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
 related_article5:
-    id: 168328
+    id: 168338
     title: >-
-        Explain the concept of one-sided limits and provide an example.
+        What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
+    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 ---

 &nbsp;